Use this comparison tool to find the right international student loan, study abroad loan, or foreign-enrolled loan for

 Unfortunately if there are no lenders that appear after you do the comparison tool, then we do not have a loan program for the school.
 Our best advice is to contact your school, as they should know if there are any loan programs available to their international students.

 Non-US citizens/permanent residents studying in the US are required to have a US cosigner in most cases.
 There are a few select instances, depending on the lender and the situation of the borrower, that a co-signer is not required.
 This cosigner must be a US citizen or permanent resident with good credit and who has lived in the US for the past two years.

 While a cosigner is not automatically required for US citizens, applicants with a creditworthy cosigner can increase their chance of passing the credit review and receiving a lower interest rate.

 A cosigner for a Study Abroad Loan is agreeing to jointly apply for credit and be liable for the requested loan.
 Your cosigner will need to complete a separate application that will be reviewed by the lender.
 The documents requested and the review process varies by lender.

 Most cosigners are friends or family members that agree to back the student's loan in case they are unable to make the payments.
 The cosigner must be a creditworthy US citizen or permanent resident who has lived in the US for at least 2 years.

-Unfortunately all of our Study Abroad Loans require non-US citizens studying in the US to have a US cosigner.
+Unfortunately most of our Study Abroad Loans require non-US citizens studying in the US to have a US cosigner.
 The cosigner must be a creditworthy US citizen or permanent resident who has lived in the US for at least 2 years.
 Non-US citizens cannot serve as cosigners on our loans.
 There are select instances where a cosigner is not required.
 Use the loan comparison tool to see if you're eligible for a no co-signer loan as an international student.